kevi07/kevi07/README.md

-- 👋 Hi, I’m @kevin
-- 👀 I’m interested in frontend developing
-- 🌱 I’m currently learning Engineering in computer
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me via github!!

 <!---
 kevi07/kevi07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.